blessinvarkey/musings/posts/agile/agile-project.md

-# An Agile Project journey
+# An Agile Research Project journey

 I have started this blog to record my journey of a six month long agile project.